Syrian–Turkish border clashes during the Syrian civil war

-2011–12 incidents
+2011–2012 incidents

-Turkey, which was supporting the Syrian government in the beginning of the Syrian civil war, has condemned Assad over the use of violent force against protesters and has requested his departure from office.
+Turkey, which was supporting the Syrian government in the beginning of the Syrian civil war, condemned President Bashar al-Assad over the use of violent force against protesters and has requested his departure from office.
 In June through July 2011, Turkey began sheltering the Free Syrian Army, offering the group a safe zone and a base of operation.
 Together with Saudi Arabia and Qatar, Turkey has also provided the rebels with arms and other military equipment.

 During 5 December 2011, about 35 armed fighters tried to cross the border of Syria from Turkey, but were engaged by the Syrian border forces who were able to repel them back to Turkey.
 Once they were back on Turkish soil, the Turkish army allegedly picked them up in trucks and took care of the injured fighters.
 A further attempt happened during the night of 12 December, when 15 infiltrators tried again to cross the border.
 They were unsuccessful and two of them were killed by Syrian border patrols.

-On 22 June 2012, a Turkish F-4 fighter jet was shot down by Syrian government forces.
+On 22 June 2012, a Turkish F-4 reconnaissance jet was shot down by Syrian government forces.
 Both pilots were killed.
 Syria stated that it had shot the fighter down using anti-aircraft artillery near the village of Om al-Tuyour, while it was flying over Syrian territorial waters one kilometre away from land.
 Turkey's foreign minister stated the jet was shot down in international airspace after accidentally entering Syrian airspace, while it was on a training flight to test Turkey's radar capabilities.
-Turkish Prime Minister Recep Tayyip Erdoğan vowed retaliation, saying: "The rules of engagement of the Turkish Armed Forces have changed ...
-Turkey will support Syrian people in every way until they get rid of the bloody dictator and his gang."
-Ankara acknowledged that the jet had flown over Syria for a short time, but said such temporary overflights were common, had not led to an attack before, and alleged that Syrian helicopters had violated Turkish airspace five times without being attacked and that a second, search-and-rescue jet had been fired at.
+Turkish Prime Minister Recep Tayyip Erdoğan vowed retaliation, saying:"The rules of engagement of the Turkish Armed Forces have changed [...]
+Turkey will support Syrian people in every way until they get rid of the bloody dictator and his gang."Ankara acknowledged that the jet had flown over Syria for a short time, but said such temporary overflights were common, had not led to an attack before, and alleged that Syrian helicopters had violated Turkish airspace five times without being attacked and that a second, search-and-rescue jet had been fired at.
 Assad later expressed regret over the incident.
 In August 2012, reports appeared in some Turkish newspapers claiming that the Turkish General Staff had deliberately misinformed the Turkish government about the fighter's location when it was shot down.
-The reports said that a NATO command post at Izmir and a British base in Cyprus had confirmed that the fighter was shot down inside Syrian waters and that radar intelligence from U.S. forces had disproved any "accidentally entered Syrian waters" flightpath error.
+The reports said that a NATO command post at İzmir and a British base in Cyprus had confirmed that the fighter was shot down inside Syrian waters and that radar intelligence from U.S. forces had disproved any "accidentally entered Syrian waters" flightpath error.
 The General Staff denied the claims.